jinglescode/devotions/_posts/bsf-genesis/2020-09-11-bsf-genesis-lesson03-day5.md

 **What actions did God take and why?** God began his first work of redemption, by clothing them with a sacrifice.
 God also banished them from the garden of Eden, so they cannot live forever in sin.

-**What do you learn about God?** God's love is shown through these redemptive activities despite human disobedience and fallen nature.
+**What do you learn about God?** God is love and just.
+God is holy, and we are sinful; there must have separation.
+But God's love is shown through these redemptive activities despite human disobedience and fallen nature.
+God fixing clothes for them, and even sending Jesus to die on the cross to redeem undeserving people.